10G SFP+ DAC Cable - 10GSFP+Cu

 When you deploy SFP+ cables within a single 84 inches 45 RU cabinet, conservatively the longest connection will be 7 ft. or 2.1m to reach from the top U to the bottom and approximately 1.5 ft. or 0.45m to route to any port on either end.
 Example cabinet with 2 top of rack switches and 20 2U servers with dual SFP+ NICs (Network Interface Cards) total of 40 SFP+ cables.
 Conservatively, longest cable required to reach farthest port is 2.1+2×0.45≈3m.
 A 3m cable should be adequate to connect any two ports within a cabinet.

-With the development of advanced technology, it is usual for a new Ethernet media system to operate a higher speed than the previous standard.
-Until now, media system have been evolving to carry 40 and 100 Gb/s Ethernet signals over short-range copper coaxial cables.
-40 Gigabit Ethernet short copper cable media system (40GBASE-CR4) specifies a media system based on four lanes of PCS data carried over four twinaxial cables, referenced in the IEEE standard as small form factor specification SFF-8436.
-100 Gigabit Ethernet short copper cable media system (100GBASE-CR10) specifies a media system based on 10 lanes of PCS data carried over 10 twinaxial cables or equivalent cabling that meet the electrical specifications, referenced in the IEEE standard as small form factor specification SFF-8642.
+Until now, media systems have been evolving to carry 40 and 100 Gb/s Ethernet signals over short-range copper coaxial cables.
 As you can see, the Ethernet system has been reinvented to provide more flexible and reliable cabling, to accommodate the rapid increase in network traffic with higher speeds, and to provide more capabilities for today’s more complex network systems.
-Also, direct attach copper will continue to play its important role in the telecommunication industry.
+Also, direct attach copper will continue to play an important role in the telecommunication industry.